Pagghiu/SaneCppLibraries/Documentation/Pages/CodingStyle.md

 # Documentation

 All public classes should be documented, possibly with an usage example.
+Documentation website will be automatically updated when a PR is merged to master.

 # Comments